ChristianRL23/timetalk-api/README.md

         "lastName": "Doe"
       },
       "creationDate": "2024-10-08T08:00:51.492769",
-      "title": "My first post",
-      "description": "This is a post!",
-      "likes": [],
+      "title": "What do you think of dive watches?", "description": "I've always wanted a dive watch.
+Does anyone have recommendations or brands worth considering?", "likes": [],
       "comments": []
   },